lcp0578/book-note/books/javascript/ReactAndReactNative/chapter6.md

 			Chapter 6 95
 			let surelyNotAString: string = notSure; // Error, 'unknown' is not assignable to 'string'
 		- In this example, we can’t assign notSure to surelyNotAString without a type-check, because notSure is of the unknown type.
-This helps prevent errors because we can’t in￾advertently perform operations on variables of the unknown type without first checking their types.
+This helps prevent errors because we can’t in advertently perform operations on variables of the unknown type without first checking their types.
 		- A common use case for unknown is in a catch clause, where the type of the error object is not known:

 				try {